KevSunCL/KevSunCL.github.io/_pages/about.md

   <div class="hero-affiliation">Director, Institute of AI and Language Science · School of Foreign Languages, Tongji University</div>
 </div>

-I am the **Director of the Institute of AI and Language Science** and a **Full Tenured Professor of Computational Linguistics** in the School of Foreign Languages at Tongji University.
-My work explores the intersection of **computational linguistics**, **cognitive computation**, **speech and language technologies**, and **artificial intelligence**.
-My research investigates how humans and machines process language by combining statistical modeling, deep learning, large language models, speech self-supervised learning, and cognitive-neuroscience methods such as eye-tracking, EEG, and fMRI.
-I am especially interested in building interpretable computational measures, such as contextual fit, that connect machine representations with human behavioral and neural dynamics.
-I have developed specialized large language models, speech/language analysis methods, major databases, and corpora that are used in both academia and industry.
-As global efforts in **AI + Education** continue to grow, I am committed to using data-driven and cognitively grounded AI approaches to advance language research toward **big language science**.
+I am the **Director of the Institute of AI and Language Science** and a **Full Tenured Professor of Computational Linguistics** at Tongji University.
+My research investigates **how language and contextual meaning are represented and processed in human and artificial intelligence**, bridging computational linguistics, cognitive science, and AI.

+My work centers on three interconnected areas: **computational language and human cognition**, **language intelligence in AI**, and **human–AI cognitive alignment**.
+I combine computational modeling and large language models with behavioral and cognitive-neuroscience methods, including eye-tracking, EEG, and fMRI, to study language comprehension and representation across humans and machines.
+A particular focus is the development of **interpretable computational measures** that connect linguistic structure and context with machine representations and human behavioral and neural dynamics.

+More broadly, I aim to develop a **cognitively grounded science of language and AI** that uses insights from human language and cognition to understand, evaluate, and improve artificial intelligence.

 <!-- ═══════════ STATS AT A GLANCE ═══════════ -->
 <div class="stats-row">